What Does a Title Company Do?

 Look for a lender that services its own loans if you want to work with the same company through the life of your mortgage.

-There are three different types of mortgage-backed securities: pass-throughs, stripped MBSs and collateralized mortgage obligations.
+There are three different structures of mortgage-backed securities: pass-throughs, stripped MBSs and collateralized mortgage obligations.
 These differ in how the loans are packaged and sold as MBSs.
+MBSs can also be classified by asset class (residential versus commercial).

 With pass-throughs, the MBS issuer collects monthly mortgage payments from borrowers and then distributes a portion of that cash (both principal and interest payments) to the bondholders.
 Most of the mortgages pooled are fixed-rate loans, although some could have adjustable rates.